Q-OvO-Q/cognitive_test_group_1/Memory_Test/README.md

 https://mybinder.org/v2/gh/Q-OvO-Q/cognitive_test_group_1/HEAD

-Click the link, then enter the Memory_Test folder, finally open MemoryTest_V2.00ReleasePractise.ipynb.
+Click the link, then enter the Memory_Test folder, finally open MemoryTest.ipynb.

 Run the code.
-After the second to last code runs, a panel of answers will show up.
-Click on any button until it panel of answers goes away.
+After the second to last code cell runs, a panel of answers will show up.
+Click on any button until it goes away.
 Then run the last cell containing the function memory_test().
 This will start the final memory test.

 ## Update Log